fbpx

 Gig Performer is designed to be a very flexible audio plugin host to allow you not only to create your sounds but also to perform, in real time, on stage or in a studio.
 We’re not talking about playing 8 bars with one sound, stopping to switch sounds, and playing another 8 bars and so on.
 We’re talking about the ability to perform an entire song, with instant access to all the different sounds you need to play it without stopping.

-If you’re a guitarist, you would typically do this using a collection of effects pedals that you could turn on or off on the fly (visit our Gig and Rackspace Files category to see many examples).
+If you’re a guitarist, you would typically do this using a collection of effects pedals that you could turn on or off on the fly.
+Visit our Gig and Rackspace Files category to see many examples.

 Guitar Virtual Pedals in Gig Performer

-A typical track-based DAW is not designed to do this kind of thing and so the typical approach is to just record a “clean” guitar and insert all the effects afterwards.
+A typical track-based DAW is not designed to do this kind of thing.
+The typical approach is to just record a “clean” guitar and insert all the effects afterwards.
 But let’s face it — it’s very hard to play with feeling if the sound you’re producing is a basic clean electric guitar when you really should be hearing amazing distorted power chords, or chorus/flanging along with echo as you perform.
-Even if you’re doing it for fun, you’re not feeling the “experience”, the energy, the excitement.

-Our vision therefore is to treat Gig Performer as a very sophisticated replacement for all those pedals and (perhaps) amplifiers that you carry around that will allow you to design all the different sounds you need and then give you the ability to play complete songs, accessing all those different sounds instantly, even in the middle of a bar, without any glitching.
+Therefore, our vision is to treat Gig Performer as a very sophisticated replacement for all those pedals and (perhaps) amplifiers that you carry around that will allow you to design all the different sounds you need and then give you the ability to play complete songs, accessing all those different sounds instantly, even in the middle of a bar, without any glitching.
 With this philosophy, Gig Performer is your core tool to create and play the sounds you want and your DAW takes its rightful place as your recording/mixing/production system.

 So what do you do if you want to record your performance into a DAW (for example)?
 Turns out there are quite a few ways to do this, depending on your needs and your platform.
-Note: As of Gig Performer 4.5, you can record inputs and outputs in mono or stereo with Gig Performer’s Recorder (watch this video to learn more).

 If you’re on a Mac, one great approach is to use the Blackhole virtual audio driver (free) with no additional latency, to route audio directly from Gig Performer to your DAW.
 Incidentally, you can do this bidirectionally if you want to use Gig Performer for audio effects processing where you send audio from your DAW into Gig Performer and then Gig Performer sends the processed audio back to your DAW.